bihor/fp_newsletter/Documentation/Configuration/Index.rst

 disableErrorMsg                   boolean     Disable some error messages (e.g. already/not subscribed)?
 0 enableUnsubscribeForm             boolean     Enable unsubscribe form at the subscribe page?**                      0 enableUnsubscribeGdprAsHidden     boolean     Do not show the gdpr-checkbox at unsubscribe form?
-0 subscribeUid                      integer     Page for the subscription                                             1 subscribeMessageUid               integer     Optional page for the redirect after subscription subscribeVerifyUid                integer     Page for the subscription-verification
+0 enableEditForm                    boolean     Enable edit form at the subscribe page?**                             0 subscribeUid                      integer     Page for the subscription                                             1 subscribeMessageUid               integer     Optional page for the redirect after subscription subscribeVerifyUid                integer     Page for the subscription-verification